Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - That user name and password length must be between 10 and 150 characters

-- That e mail must be in valid form
+- That e-mail must be in valid form

-- That admin can delete and  add users
+- That admin can delete users

 - That admin can delete, add and modify questions

-- If someone write \admin\ in URL gets [error message]()
+- If someone write \admin\ in URL gets [error message](https://github.com/mariodragun/Milestone-3-Code-Institute/blob/master/images/test%20images/error_link.JPG)

 - That user can continue unfinshed quizzes

-- That finished quizzes is  inaccessible
+- That finished quizzes is  inaccessible for players